 The earning potential for a VFX artist is varied, work ranges from unpaid internships to six-figure salaries.
 Starting salaries are usually around $19,000 per year, with earning potential increasing with experience.
 The amount you earn depends on a number of factors like experience, the type of content you’ll be working on, and what your specialism is.
 The average salary is around $51,000 per year.

 How to become a VFX artist

-A career in visual effects can take a lot of ground-work, but it can also be extremely rewarding.
-If you’re interested in a future in one of the fastest growing industries of the 21st century, there’s no time like the present.
-Download HitFilm Express for free and get started with any of the tutorials on our YouTube channel every week.
+A career in visual effects can take a lot of ground-work, but it can also be very gratifying.
+If you’re interested in a future in one of the fastest-growing industries of the 21st century, there’s no time like the present.
+You can Download HitFilm Express for free and get started with any of our tutorials on YouTube every week.